Friday, June 13, 2025

 What is childhood asthma, and how does it affect my child?

 Childhood asthma is a long-term condition that makes breathing hard.
-It can make your child cough, wheeze, and have trouble breathing.
-This can lead to missing school and not being able to do activities they love.
+It can cause your child to cough, wheeze, and have trouble breathing, which can lead to missing school and preventing them from doing activities they love.

 What are common triggers for asthma in children?

-Triggers include dust mites, pollen, pet dander, and mold.
-Smoke and strong smells can also set off asthma.
-Exercise in cold air and infections can cause symptoms too.
+Dust mites, pollen, pet dander, and mold are triggers.
+Smoke and strong smells can also trigger asthma.
+Exercise in cold air and infections can cause symptoms, too.

 How can I create a safe home environment for my child with asthma?